CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 ### Unsupported IPv6 Prefixes on Hurricane2 Switches

 Switches with the Hurricane2 ASIC do not support IPv6 prefixes between /65 to /127.
-This is a well-known ASIC limitation.
+This is a well known ASIC limitation.

 ### Do not Delete Routes via Linux Shell